Learn more about the Vantora Registration and On Line Booking software by scheduling a demo.

-Let’s assume you have a one hour Bronze Squirt Gun Package, and a 2 hour Gold Squirt Gun Package.
+Let’s assume you have a one hour Bronze Squirt Gun Package and a two hour Gold Squirt Gun Package.
 To not allow more bookings than the number of squirt guns you have, you would set up Equipment from the Settings –> Registration-> Equipment menu choice.
-Create a new Item called Squirt Gun, and make the quantity 50.
+Create a new Item called Squirt Gun, and set the quantity to 50.
 For both the bronze and gold package, you can click the Rental Equipment drop down and choose Squirt Gun.
 This will only allow 50 people to be booked for both packages combined at any given time.

-There are multiple ways to accept payments for your booking, one of the easiest is at the package level.
+There are multiple ways to accept payments for your booking.
+One of the easiest is at the package level.
 It is also possible to monetize your packages with Custom Fields.
-(Both methods are explained in the video called Setting Up Payments 1 on the Registration Video Page.)
+(Both methods are explained in the video called Setting Up Payments 1 on the Registration Page.)

 If you want to receive money for a particular package, you can monetize it through custom fields, or you can charge for the package itself.
 If charging by the package, the Payment Type is changed from None, to “By Player” or “By Event.”
 For example, if you want to charge a $100 fee to book a particular package, you would choose “By Event.”
-Then, whether 6 or 600 people are in the group (if your min and max players allows that), it will charge $100 independent of the number of players.
+Then, whether six or 600 people are in the group (if your min and max players allows that), it will charge $100 independent of the number of players.

 If you set the Payment type to “By Player” and set the Payment amount to $10, then it will simply multiply the number of players booked times the $10 to come up with the payment required.